sashinpivotal/dsa-java-review-doc/README.md

 ## Lab step 1 - Java class and objects and Testing (45 minutes)

-In this step, you are going to create a Maven project and create *Employee* class with some fields and methods.
+In this step, you are going to do the following:

-You are also going to create test code.
+- Create a new Java Maven project
+- Create *Employee* class with some fields and methods
+- Write client code that uses *Employee* class
+- Write test code testing *Employee* class

 ### Concepts that are exercised